bkranendonk/OpenStack-Docs/_posts/network/2023-12-19-create-a-byoip-network.md

 * On the background, the network will be fine-tuned and configured. this should be done within 5 minutes.
 If not, please contact support

 ### Dual-Stack IPv4 and IPv6
-- When both an IPv4 and IPv6 address pool is added, all instances will receive both an IPv4 and an IPv6 address.
+- When both an IPv4 and IPv6 address pools are added, an IPv4 and an IPv6 address will be allocated for each port created.

 ### Delete the network